 As a result of continuous input from our faculty and advisory board, our focused, relevant curriculum emphasizes the identification of issues and problems, and instills the ability to apply the law creatively to meet the client's goals.
 Courses are taught by experiences tax practitioners who are engaged in the cutting-edge aspects of their specific fields of tax law expertise, as well as current and former members of the IRS's Office of Chief Counsel.

 MS in Tax Law candidates must have five years of previous tax experience, and must complete 24 credit hours in order to earn their degree.
 In addition to required courses, candidates must complete three introductory law courses (see below).
-Thereafter, candidates pursuing the degree will select elective courses from the same offerings available to attorneys seeking their LLM in Employee Benefits.
-Additionally, you must present at least one publishable academic research paper to the program director before graduation.
-(We will assist you in getting your article published in legal and employee benefits journals.)
+Thereafter, candidates pursuing the degree will select elective courses from the same offerings available to attorneys seeking their LLM in Tax Law.

 To accommodate the diverse needs and experiences of degree candidates, the program may be pursued full-time and completed over two semesters or completed part-time in less than five years.
 Classes are held in the late afternoon and evenings, and on Saturdays.
 One-week accelerated courses are also offered during the summer.

 |Corporate Taxation: A Survey (2 Credits)|

 |Introduction to Legal Analysis (1)|

 |Substantive Law Overview (2)|